 Rising rents are also causing an explosion in homelessness, especially in and around West Coast cities like Portland, Seattle, Los Angeles, and San Francisco.

 And possibly worst of all, rising rents are throttling the US economy.
 “You can’t have more jobs than bodies,” said Christopher Thornberg, founding partner of consulting firm Beacon Economics.
 Economic growth depends on getting people out of dead-end towns and into dynamic cities.
 The relocation rate in 2016 was the lowest it’s been in seventy years.
 High-paying jobs are going unfilled because people can’t afford to live where the jobs are.
 Meanwhile, millions of Americans are stuck in low-growth cities and suburbs where they can’t find work.
 Fixing this supply/demand problem would increase U.S. GDP by 9.5 percent, according to the Brookings Institute’s Edward Glaeser.

-In Housing Constraints and Spatial Misallocation, Chang-Tai Hsieh and Enrico Moretti estimate that “spatial misallocation of labor across US cities” lowered aggregate US growth by more than 50 percent from 1964 to 2009.
+In Housing Constraints and Spatial Misallocation, Chang-Tai Hsieh and Enrico Moretti estimate that “spatial misallocation of labor across US cities” lowered aggregate US growth by *36 percent from 1964 to 2009.